 Job Title: Nurse Technician (Casual) Location: Lakeside and Harrison Clinics Schedule: Casual Job Summary: In a career at Boys T...
 View job

-Per Diem CNA/SNF job in Mission Viejo, California with AMS Inc.
+Per Diem CNA/SNF job in COLUMBUS, Ohio with HEALTHPRO INC.

-Permanent CNA/SNF job in West Yarmouth, Massachusetts with Maplewood Senior Living
+Permanent CNA/SNF job in Clarksburg, West Virginia with Saunders Staffing, Inc.

 The Certified Nursing Assistant (CNA) or State Tested Nursing Assistant (STNA), assists LPNs and RNs in hospital or long term care facilities (nursing homes).
 CNAs are often the people that spend the most time with the patient doing direct patient care.
 Taking vital signs, assisting with dressing changes, and giving patient baths; helping patients ambulate or get out of bed to the chair, tidying up patient's rooms (which may include bed making) and ensuring patients have everything they need are just a few of the duties of CNAs.
 The job of a CNA can be very physically demanding.
 They will be lifting patients, bending and stooping, and sometimes, even crawling on the floor to pick up dropped items.
 CNAs must answer call lights and may be assigned to patient rooms far from the nurses' station.
 A strong back, physical stamina and a very good pair of shoes are important to have and maintain as a CNA.
 Most injuries incurred by CNAs are back-related.
 Proper lifting and trunk turning techniques are taught to CNAs in order to avoid costly medical leaves for physical injuries.